sncsenpai/open-source-faves/web_browser_notes.md

 [^13]: Extension available in [Opera store](https://addons.opera.com/)
 [^14]: Extension available in [Microsoft Edge store](https://microsoftedge.microsoft.com/)
 [^15]: [This extension may soon no longer be supported on Chrome](https://github.com/uBlockOrigin/uBlock-issues/wiki/About-Google-Chrome's-%22This-extension-may-soon-no-longer-be-supported%22)
+[^16]: An article on XDA provides a [workaround](https://www.xda-developers.com/get-samsung-notes-windows-10-app/).
+[^17]: Well, you can access previously viewed browser pages using [Phone Link on Windows](https://www.microsoft.com/windows/sync-across-your-devices), which will open on your default browser.
+But there's no equivalent for macOS.